 At Fallsway we kick off our strategic planning process in the November timeframe with a meeting attended by all managers.
 One of the primary focuses is a review and discussion of the current Material Handling Business Trends.
 We ask all managers to consider the trends while putting their plan together for the coming year and consider how they can work with other departments to best address the related opportunities and challenges.

 Ted Springer, President, Springer Equipment Company, Birmingham, AL

 As labor shortages and margin pressure remain a constant, many of the Material Handling Business Trends change each year.
 We always work to identify one or more of the trends that present an opportunity for our business in the coming year.
-For example, MHEDA’s 2019 Material Handling Business Trend number 5, “Automated solutions are increasingly in demand and members need to identify and add the resources and relationships necessary (products/people/technologies) to address these sales and service opportunities.”
+MHEDA’s 2019 Material Handling Business Trend number

 This year we worked to identify and add the resources for this trend and developed a relationship that will pay off for years to come.

 Our 2020 strategic business plan will involve the same proactive approach to our market.
-Utilizing MHEDA’s Material Handling Business Trends allows us to think outside the box and ensures the future success of our company family members and our dealership!
+Utilizing MHEDA’s Material Handling Business Trends allows us think outside the box and ensure the future success of our company family members and our dealership!

 Thomas Albero, President & CEO, Alliance Material Handling, Inc. Jessup, MD